undefinedDarkness/ricing-guide/README.md

 ### Linking
 Links from `./src/index.md` must be prefixed with `./out/` since `index.html` is not located in the `./out/` directory but everything else is, Other links should be preferably relative instead of absolution (start with `./` or `../` instead of `/`)

+# TODO
+- [ ] Phase out custom markdown syntax so that can be viewed from GH